Devesh-code-git/Database-Engine/README.md

 When inserting a new row, every columns value must be defined.
 Dropping a table means deleting it, so be careful as the file containing data for that table will be permanently removed.
 String values must be surrounded by double-quotations.
 Also for SELECT statements I only included '*' for selecting all columns for readability, this engine does not support selecting individual columns.
 Beyond that, the engine does give error messages when doing something wrong.
 And to quit the program just type :q.

+Design of the database engine
+-